Skip to content

 Assessment for Course Placement

-Southwest Minnesota State University places students in English and Mathematics courses appropriate for their skill level.
+Southwest Minnesota State University (SMSU) places students in English and Mathematics courses appropriate for their skill level.
 The course placement process is used to assist students with the selection of appropriate courses to help ensure a student's success upon entering SMSU.
 Course placement can be determined using one or a combination of the following:

 • Scores from ACT, SAT, MN Comprehensive Assessment (MCA) - valid within the last 5 calendar years